difrankode/messenger-bot-builder/readme.md

 The callback receive three params: user id, message sent by user and timestamp

+To manage a quick_reply relative payload use:
+`bot.receive('quick_reply', <callback>)`

+You can use it to manage the relative payloads.
+As for example when you ask for the email or the user's phone number.

 > The callback always respond one template

 ## Templates